 If you're on the fence about booking a basic economy ticket, let's look at the differences between ticket types.

-First, the most notable difference is that a main cabin ticket includes your first checked bag free for transatlantic flights, transpacific flights, flights to Haiti, and flights to South America (excluding Colombia, Ecuador, Guyana, Peru, and Suriname).
-If you've booked a basic economy ticket, checked bag fees otherwise start at $30 per way.
+First, the most notable difference is that a main cabin ticket includes your first checked bag free for transatlantic flights, transpacific flights, flights to Haiti, and flights to South America (excluding Guyana and Suriname).
+If you've booked a basic economy ticket, checked bag fees otherwise start at $35 per way.

-If you cancel a domestic itinerary as an AAdvantage member, you'll get a travel credit for the fare amount less a cancelation fee.
+If you cancel your itinerary as an AAdvantage member, you'll get a travel credit for the fare amount minus a cancellation fee.
+The fee varies by destination, from $99 for a domestic flight up to $199 for a long-haul international trip.
 However, a travel credit won't be issued if the fee is more than the ticket price.
-Bottom line: travel credits are not guaranteed on basic economy cancelations.
+Bottom line: Travel credits are not guaranteed on basic economy cancellations.

 AAdvantage credit card holders and elite status members can circumvent some of these restrictions, which we'll cover shortly.